BBVA/qed/rtd_docs/source/internals/internal_working.rst

 +++++++++++

 - We cannot guarantee an application will use QED.
-- We can use QED capabilities to build external tooling to check the application expected behaviour.
+- We can use QED capabilities to build external tooling to check the application expected behavior.

 Third party
 +++++++++++